 Click on a designation below for eligibility requirements.

 Yoga teachers who complete a 200- or 500-hour teacher training program at an RYS may apply for registration and use of the RYT credential, provided their training and teaching experience meet our requirements.

 *This designation is a specialty designation and cannot be a standalone credential; you must be at RYT 200 or above before adding an RCYT or an RPYT designation.

 The YACEP designation is designed for experts in the yoga community to set themselves apart and teach courses that qualify as Continuing Education hours for RYTs.

-Below are the milestones of Rajarajeshwari's yogic education journey.
+The Yoga Alliance Icons, above, are milestones of Rajarajeshwari's Yogic education journey.